ZhaoqingLiu/FuzzyTrees/README.md

 The paper includes four experiments.
 To run them for training and evaluation:
 - First, go to the root of the project, FuzzyTrees.
 - Then, run experiments 1, 2 and 3 with `python3 exp123.py` and experiment 4 with `python3 exp4.py`.
+- Finally, follow the output file paths prompted on the console to view the experimental results.

 To modify the experiment to other datasets:
 - Put the folder containing a new dataset's files under the directory "Datasets/".